zainwaseem/zainwaseem/README.md

 # 💫 About Me:
-i'm currently working in superwise solutions . i have 5  years of experience in full stack development
+I am Zain Waseem, I have 5 years of experience in full-stack development and currently working at Superwise Solutions.

 ## 🌐 Socials: